hugoahus/hugoahus/README.md

 My name is Hugo and I am studying computer science and engineering at the Royal Institite of Technology (KTH).

 ## Education
-* 🎓 Computer Science and Engineering, Royal Institute of Technology (KTH), 2022-2027.
+* 🎓 Computer Science and Engineering at the Royal Institute of Technology (KTH), 2022-2027.

 ## Skills
 * 💻 Skills in Java, Python, SQL, C, Haskell, JavaScript, HTML, CSS, GO, Assembly.